sharetribe/flex-docs/src/docs/concepts-extended-data/listing-extended-data/index.md

 Extended data helps you build the custom search and filtering experience your marketplace needs.

-Listings can be searched by keyword or location using Flex’s [powerful built-in search feature](/concepts/how-the-listing-search-works/).
+Listings can be searched by keyword or location using Sharetribe’s [powerful built-in search feature](/concepts/how-the-listing-search-works/).
 In addition to this, you can use listing public extended data and metadata to create a variety of different types of filters; for example,